pforret/progressbar/README.md

 ![test](progressbar.jpg)

-Show a CLI progress bar for long running scripts
+Show a CLI progress bar for long-running programs, like rsync, ffmpeg, tar, zip, wget, ... or your own script

+**Add a progressbar to _anything_**

 ## Installation